 During this period intellectuals and artists throughout the region echoed the critiques coming from the field of political economy, questioning imposed cultural and aesthetic models, marking a critical distance from the canon and formal vocabulary of the modern, reclaiming local forms of knowledge as well as popular and vernacular expressions, and recognizing the value of cultural manifestations born out of conditions of material poverty.
 Many artists, some even formerly affiliated to the modernist avant-gardes in their respective countries, established a dialogic relation to these cultural forms, engaging in a structural commitment to their incorporation into their own avant-garde practices and generating forms of collectivization of experience that fostered social awareness through spatial modes of perception and participation.

-Organized by Julieta González, Artistic Director, Museo Jumex, with the collaboration at MCASD of Kathryn Kanjo, Sharon Lerner, Jacopo Crivelli Visconti, Anthony Graham, and Jenna Jacobs.
+Exhibition conceived and organized by Julieta González, Artistic Director, Museo Jumex, with the collaboration at MCASD of Kathryn Kanjo, Sharon Lerner, Jacopo Crivelli Visconti, Anthony Graham, and Jenna Jacobs.

 Coordinated at Museo Jumex, by Maria Emilia Fernández, Curatorial Assistant.